Benefits for Life Skills and Health

 Ages 11-13

 For older children, cooking becomes a more sophisticated creative outlet.
 They might try mastering a new cuisine, experimenting with flavor profiles, or plating food in aesthetically pleasing ways.
-The kitchen becomes their canvas, and they can express themselves through the meals they create.
+The kitchen becomes their studio, and they can express themselves through the meals they create.

 Promotes Healthy Eating Habits